When we fail we feel unhappy. That’s perfectly normal.

 As soon as you complete an assignment – mark it green (for partially done – yellow).
 If you fail to do it over the week – mark it red (and preferably move it to the next week).
 That’s how you practice your everyday accountability.

-Both color labelling and summing up your weekly achievements hold you accountable for and put you in control of your study planning and execution.
+Both color labeling and summing up your weekly achievements hold you accountable and put you in control of your study planning and execution.
 That’s exactly what you need to avoid inconsistent and messy exam preparation.

-on a daily basis – you can check off your study lessons as you do them and watch your CFA exam readings first go yellow and then green
+on a daily basis – you can check off your study lessons as you do them and watch your CFA exam readings first go yellow, then green

 on a weekly basis – you can sum up your study week as it ends